 Fullscreen is a top nonprofit website template for arts and cultural organizations like museums, community arts funds, and youth organizations.
-This stylish template puts visuals first and makes to easy to share your latest work with visitors.
+This stylish template puts visuals first and makes it easy to share your latest work with visitors.

 This nonprofit website template empowers organizations like yours to easily upload and arrange artwork within a minimalist, streamlined layout.

-With this template, your nonprofit can help users focus on the work your organization produces or shares, all the while connecting them with the information they want to learn in order to get involved or give back to your cause.
+With this template, your nonprofit can help users focus on the work your organization produces or shares, all while connecting them with the information they want to learn in order to get involved or give back to your cause.

 Fullscreen is a great nonprofit website template for arts and cultural organizations because it takes the artistic sensibilities of your community seriously.

 Like UniAlumni, Fullscreen is a bit more complicated to use than the first few entries on this list.